seard/duktig/README.md

 # TODO
--Push IP to middleman
+- Push IP to middleman
--Add outlet in the box so that the speaker doesn't run on electricity from the pi -Get rid of AUX static?
-Maybe disable voltage on USB slot until playing sound -Read out the version on startup
+- Add outlet in the box so that the speaker doesn't run on electricity from the pi
+  - Get rid of AUX static?
+Maybe disable voltage on USB slot until playing sound
+- Read out the version on startup
--Play Youtube sounds?
+- Play Youtube sounds?
--Record voice commands in phone and send buffer?
+- Record voice commands in phone and send buffer?
 #

 1: Setup [duktig-middleman](https://github.com/seard/duktig-middleman)